CyberSocYork/OverTheWire_Write-ups/Bandit/Bandit_Level_23.md

     fi
 done
 ```

-here we see that it is running all code in `/var/spool/$bandit24` every minite or so

-first of all we need to write our own shellscript
-It goes as follows:
+We can see that this script runs all code in `/var/spool/bandit24` every minute.
+To exploit this we must write our own shell script to find us the password.
 ```sh
 #!/bin/bash

 cat /etc/bandit_pass/bandit24 > /tmp/thisdirisours/passwd
 ```

-after writing this in our tmp directory with the extension .sh we need to set permissions for the file
-We want everone to do everything so we can use the command
+We need to mark this script as executable so it can be run by the cronjob.
+We can do this with `chmod`.
-> `chmod 777 ourshellcode.sh`
+> `chmod a+x <filename>`

-Now we create the file we said to pipe redirect the output of the command to in our shellcode using `touch passwd` which will create our password file

-We also need to set the correct permissions on this one also as we need all users to be able to write to it so we use the command:
+We also need to create a file to receive the password, and give it the correct permissions.
+We create the file with `touch` and change the permissions with `chmod`.
-> `chmod 666 passwd`
+> `touch passwd && chmod a=wr passwd`

-allowing all users to read and write to it

-Now we just copy our shellscript into `/var/spool/bandit24` and wait
+Now we copy our script into `/var/spool/bandit24` and wait.
+Once the cronjob occurs and runs our script, there will be text in the `passwd` file.

-After a certain amount of time you should see our password file now has data in and when opened with the `cat` command we see the password is: `UoMYTrfrBFHyQXmg6gzctqAwOmw1IohZ`
+Opening this file reveals the password: `UoMYTrfrBFHyQXmg6gzctqAwOmw1IohZ`